Erajo/in3120-2020/README.md

 # Introduction

 There are five obligatory assignments in IN3120 and IN4120.
-In addition, there will be an obligatory "science fair" for the IN4120 students.
-Information about the science fair will appear later.
+In addition, there will be an obligatory [science fair](science-fair.md) for the IN4120 students.

 When turning in your solutions, please note: